-&lt;sup>4 'Incumbent' - Vicar / Rector / priest-in-charge.
+4 &#x27;Incumbent' - Vicar / Rector / priest-in-charge.
 This means the senior clergy person responsible for the Church / Benefice / Cathedral

 &lt;sup>5 MASH - are structures designed to facilitate information-sharing and decision-making on a multi-agency basis often, though not always, through co-locating staff from the local authority, health agencies and the police.